Crowds Of Indian Farmers Gather For Days To Protest New Agriculture Laws

 Decades ago, India was a big recipient of international food aid.
 But the use of pesticides and machines led to a green revolution starting in the 1960s, which allowed India to become self-sufficient in food.
 Nowadays it grows surpluses of wheat and rice, for export.

-But it also manages to do that with fewer workers, compared to back in Gandhi's day.
+But it also manages to do that with fewer workers, compared with back in Gandhi's day.

 Dhume says the government rushed out these agricultural laws, without consulting farmers, and did a poor job of explaining them to those who would be most affected.
 It also did so in September, at a time when government-regulated wholesale markets were shut, because of the pandemic.
 So farmers felt particularly vulnerable.
 And many of them already live so close to the bone.

-On top of that, India has now entered a recession – two consecutive quarters of negative growth — for the first time since the government began publishing quarterly GDP figures.
+On top of that, India has now entered a recession – two consecutive quarters of negative growth — for the first time since the government began publishing quarterly gross domestic product figures.

 The coronavirus has erased the robust economic growth India enjoyed for decades.
 So it's not the right time for the government to try to deregulate and wean farmers off state support, says Jayati Ghosh, a development economist.